aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

     ![Screenshot of a SQL query.](./images/sql-query.png)

-## Exercise 5: Visualize data in a lakehouse
+## Task 5: Visualize data in a lakehouse

 Microsoft Fabric lakehouses organize all tables in a data model, which you can use to create visualizations and reports.